ripienaar/free-for-dev/README.md

   * [Viezly](https://viezly.com/) - Enhanced code review tool for easier code reading and navigation.
 Free for Open Source and free for personal usage.
   * [webceo.com](https://www.webceo.com/) — SEO tools but with also code verifications and different type of advices
   * [zoompf.com](https://zoompf.com/) — Fix the performance of your web sites, detailed analysis
+  * [Rubocop](https://rubocop.org/) — A static code analyzer and formatter for Ruby, based on the community Ruby style guide.
+It fixes many code style offensives automatically and suggests more efficient implementation methods according to Ruby style guide.

 **[⬆ back to top](#table-of-contents)**